-I answered a question on friends with benefits on 27 November 2011.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on friends with benefits on Philosophy in Action Radio on 27 November 2011.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Are "friends with benefits" relationships a mistake?
 It is moral and/or wise to pursue sexual relationships with friends, even though you're not in a romantic relationship?
 What are some of the benefits and/or pitfalls?
 If it's a mistake, what should a person do to avoid such entanglements?

 My Answer, In Brief: Sex is not some kind of hobby that you can add to friendship.
 It's an inherently intimate act; it's not compatible with mere friendship; and it often results in dishonest with yourself and your friend.
 The better alternative for people uninterested in a serious relationship is to date unseriously.

 - Download: MP3 Segment

 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed: